 A new trailer for Stan’s “American Gigolo”, hitting the platform sometime this year, has been released.

 Bernthal stars in the series as the iconic male escort Julian Kaye, who was originally played by Richard Gere in Paul Schrader’s classic 1980 film of the same name.
 Nikki Toscano serves as series showrunner and executive producer for American Gigolo.
-Jerry Bruckheimer, who produced the original film, will executive produce along with Jonathan Littman, KristieAnne Reed and Russell Rothberg.
+Jerry Bruckheimer, who produced the original film, will executive produce along with Jonathan Littman, KristieAnne Reed and buy viagra soft now online Russell Rothberg.
 Bernthal also serves as a producer.

 American Gigolo, a present-day reimagining of the iconic 1980 film, follows Julian Kaye (Bernthal) after his wrongful conviction release from 15 years in prison as he navigates his complicated relationships with his former lover Michelle (Gretchen Mol, Boardwalk Empire), his troubled mother, and the people who betrayed him.
 While Julian struggles to reconcile the escort he was in the past and the man he is today, Detective Sunday (Rosie O’Donnell, SMILF) seeks the truth about the murder that sent Julian to prison all those years ago, unearthing a much larger conspiracy along the way.

 Additional casting includes Lizzie Brocheré (Falling Water) as Isabelle, the heiress to a ring of sex workers; Gabriel LaBelle (Dead Shack) as Johnny, a younger version of Julian; Leland Orser (Ray Donovan) as Richard Stratton, a self-made tech billionaire; and guest star Wayne Brady (The Wayne Brady Show) as Julian’s best friend and mentor Lorenzo.